 Karate Classes In Blackfen

-Karate may perhaps be considered a weapon-less way of self defence.
-It consists of dynamic offensive and defensive procedures using every part of the body to their highest possible advantage.
-It is an empty handed martial art that was made to defend against armed opponents.
+Karate may perhaps be thought of as a weapon-less way of self defence.
+It comprises powerful offensive and defensive procedures making use of every part of the body to their highest possible advantage.
+It is an empty handed martial art which was made to defend against armed opponents.